Bloodbat/Rack/README.md

 # VCV Rack  (with Bloodbat's fixes for building it with MSYS' GCC 14).

+These fixes need patch.

+You can install it by running

+`pacman -Syu patch`

+---

 *Rack* is the host application for the VCV virtual Eurorack modular synthesizer platform.

 - [VCV website](https://vcvrack.com/)